chantellechan1/food-facilities/README.md

 Instead of using the Google Maps API to determine the coordinate distance between two points, this project implements the [Haversine formula](https://en.wikipedia.org/wiki/Haversine_formula) for distance between two points on a sphere, using [Earth's globally average radius](https://en.wikipedia.org/wiki/Earth_radius) of 6371 km.
 This is because running the Haversine distance calculation locally for each Food Facility Permit location from given target coordinates can be performed synchronously, without the need to launch an async external API call for each permit location.
 Quick experimentation showed calculation of Haversine distance for each row of the dataset completes in 3 - 7 milliseconds, whereas external APIs are expected to have a response time of 100 milliseconds - 1 second.
 Should the distance needed to travel between two coordinates (considering roads, ferries, walking paths, etc), instead of the as-the-crow-flies distance be considered, the [Google Maps Distance Matrix API](https://developers.google.com/maps/documentation/distance-matrix/overview) should be used.

-Tests in this project use the `Jest` testing framework, with `Babel` for transpiling typescript to javascript.
+Tests in this project use the [Jest](https://jestjs.io/) testing framework, with [Babel](https://babeljs.io/) for transpiling Typescript to Javascript.

 ### Tradeoffs & Critque